mkumar-02/openg2p-self-service-portal/G2P-Self-Service-Portal/Documentation/main-dashboard.md

  ## Target
    - For logged user, We have to display
-        1. User registered programs,
+        1. User registered programs
-        2. All services, programs available links,
+        2. All services, programs available links
-        3. Data pie chart which display Entitlements particulars as pending,receiving amount for respective user.
+        3. Data pie chart which display Entitlements particulars as pending,receiving amount for respective user

 ## Technology used
   - Html